Prashantdhaka23/lc-daily-submit/README.md

 - 🔁 Automatically fetches the daily LeetCode problem
 - 🧠 Detects if a solution exists in your repo
 - 🚀 Automatically submits the solution to LeetCode
-- ⏰ Runs daily at 6:00 AM IST (customizable via cron)
+- ⏰ Runs daily (customizable via cron)

 ---